husseinaluie/FlowSieve/RTD_mainpage.md

 For presentations, posters, etc.., we suggest acknowledging:
 * **FlowSieve** code from the Complex Flow Group at University of Rochester

+## Primary Features
+1) computes coarse-grained scalar and vector fields for arbitrary filter scales, in both Cartesian and spherical coordinates,
+2) built-in diagnostics for oceanographic settings, including kinetic energy (KE), KE cascades, vorticity, divergence, etc.,
+3) built-in post-processing tools compute region averages for an arbitrary number of custom user-specified regions [ avoiding storage concerns when handling large datasets ], and
+4) includes Helmholtz-decomposition scripts to allow careful coarse-graining on the sphere [ i.e. to maintain commutativity with derivatives ].

+## Statement of need

+Aluie 2018 demonstrated how, when applied appropriately, coarse-graining can not only be applied in a data-processing sense, but also to the governing equations.
+This provides a physically meaningful and mathematically coherent way to quantify not only how much energy is contained in different length scales, but also how much energy is being transferred to different scales.

+`FlowSieve` is a heavily-parallelized coarse-graining codebase that provides tools for spatially filtering both scalar fields and vector fields in Cartesian and spherical geometries.
+Specifically, filtering velocity vector fields on a sphere provides a high-powered tool for scale-decomposing oceanic and atmospheric flows following the mathematical results in Aluie 2019.

+`FlowSieve` is designed to work in high-performance computing (HPC) environments in order to efficiently analyse large oceanic and atmospheric datasets, and extract scientifically meaningful diagnostics, including scale-wise energy content and energy transfer.

 ---